mathie/mathie.github.io/_drafts/specifying-rails-controllers-with-rspec.markdown

 enough to make the tests pass.
 Time to commit the code, and go grab a fresh coffee.

-Next up, let's specify a scenario for listing some widgets:
+Next up, let's specify a real scenario for listing some widgets:

 {% highlight ruby %}
 scenario 'Listing widgets' do